Why you could be paying 50% more for a jug of milk this year - KESQ

 The United Kingdom is no exception: inflation hit a 40-year high of 9% in April and is forecast to peak above 10% toward the end of this year.
 The high cost of fuel and heating is just part of the problem.
 Food prices have also leaped, climbing nearly 7% compared with a year ago, according to data released Wednesday.

 A big part of the problem is the soaring price of dairy products.
 The cost of milk, cheese and eggs — supermarket staples — shot up 9.5% in the 12 months to April.
-The price of whole milk rose more than 12%, while low-fat milk jumped 16%.
+The price of whole milk rose more than 12%.

-There could be more pain to come, according to a recent analysis by Kite Consulting, which specializes in the UK dairy industry.
+In the United States, wholesale milk prices jumped 38% last month year-over-year, while the retail price of fresh whole milk was up 15%.

 Why the dramatic spike?
 It partly comes down to supply and demand.
 Covid-19 drove up the price of many goods as lockdowns distorted global supply chains.
 This weighed on milk production, as farmers dealt with more expensive fertilizer and animal feed as well as new environmental rules.
 Meanwhile, the appetite for dairy products, especially in developing countries, grew during the recovery.